mikeizbicki/cmc-csci143/topic_01_mapreduce/README.md

     1. Programming with threads/processes is HARD
         1. easy to create [memory leaks](https://en.wikipedia.org/wiki/Memory_leak), [race conditions](https://en.wikipedia.org/wiki/Race_condition), and other hard-to-debug problems
         1. easy to accidentally create [fork bombs](https://en.wikipedia.org/wiki/Fork_bomb), which were the original form of [cracking](http://www.catb.org/jargon/html/C/cracker.html)
-        1. code is non-deterministic (everytime you run it, you get different results), resulting in lots of [heisenbugs](https://en.wikipedia.org/wiki/Heisenbug)
+        1. code is non-deterministic (every time you run it, you get different results), resulting in lots of [heisenbugs](https://en.wikipedia.org/wiki/Heisenbug)
             1. simple example: [I can't login standing up](https://www.reddit.com/r/talesfromtechsupport/comments/3v52pw/i_cant_log_in_when_i_stand_up/)
             1. complicated example: [I can't send email more than 500 miles](http://www.ibiblio.org/harris/500milemail.html)
             1. (links in the lecture notes are never required... but the "most cultured" programmers will want to read them... these two in particular)